What Are the Most Addictive Prescription Drugs?

 Medication–There are no FDA-approved medications for treating stimulant addiction.

 Counseling–Individual and behavioral therapies are effective for treating stimulant addiction.
-It’s important to discover what may have caused the prescription drug abuse.
+It’s important to discover what may have caused the drug abuse.
 It’s possible there is an underlying mental condition.
 This is known as a dual diagnosis.

 When To Seek Help